177 Huntington Avenue

 - PhD Advisor: Misha Pavel

-Maciej Kos is a PhD candidate in the Personal Health Informatics program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Misha Pavel.
-Maciej is dedicated to researching how humans make medical decisions, and he is interested in improving decision-making by conjoining his knowledge of behavioral economics with findings in health psychology and information science.
+Maciej Kos is a Ph.D. candidate in the Personal Health Informatics program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Misha Pavel.
+Maciej is dedicated to applying his interdisciplinary expertise to creating machine learning algorithms and individualized, closed-loop, computational models for novel health technologies, specifically for marginalized, underrepresented populations, and older adults.

 Maciej started his graduate education studying economics, earning his bachelor’s and master’s degrees in economics and E-business from the University of Gdansk and his Master of Science degree in Economics of Science and Innovation from Barcelona Graduate School of Economics.
-Before coming to Northeastern, Maciej earned his Master of Arts degree in Information Science from the University of Michigan, where he developed his knowledge of behavioral science and decision-making.
+Before coming to Northeastern, Maciej earned his Master of Arts degree in Information Science from the University of Michigan, where he developed his background in behavioral sciences and user experience.

 What are your research interests?

 In general, I want to help people live longer and happier lives.

 I am currently interested in using computational modeling and health informatics to develop: